 Christmas in Clarion: It Was a Wonderful Life

 CLARION, Pa.
-(EYT) – “Growing Up in Clarion” recently asked readers what they remembered about Christmas in Clarion.
+(EYT) – The Facebook group “Growing Up in Clarion” recently asked readers what they remembered about Christmas in Clarion.

 (Pictured above: Norman Rea and First L&R Santa.)